Home 5 Careers 5 Resources 5 For Career Counsellors

 Microcredential courses for motion picture roles can be a another route to gain valuable skills, knowledge and abilities needed to enter into the industry.
 The StrongerBC future skills grant provides funding to people from British Columbia aged 19 years or older – regardless of financial need – to take eligible short-term skills training at public post-secondary institutions, covering up to $3,500.
 Learn more about which institutions and courses are available to access the grant through the StrongerBC website.

 Students should do some research on the internet to find local companies and then reach out via email or in person to ask about potential internships.
-As a heads up, the larger, more recognizable productions in the lower mainland usually cannot accept unpaid volunteers or interns as there are liability/safety issues as well as union hiring practices to negotiate.
+Generally speaking larger scale productions in do not accept unpaid volunteers as there are union hiring practices to negotiate.

 Student and independent film makers with small budgets are often looking for volunteers and sometimes volunteer job postings can also be found online.
+Short Film Festivals can also be a way for students to find volunteer experience.
 Careful research and being tenacious in pursuing possible internship positions will be the key to success!
-There may be internship postings available on the Creative Pathways Opportunities Page.

 If working on set may not be possible, consider reaching out to local film societies or film related organizations which more readily accept volunteers and have an established program.
 This can still act as a networking opportunity and lens into the different careers available in the motion picture industry, including several film adjacent roles.